Psalm 119:105- “Your Word is a lamp unto my feet, and a light unto my path.“

 Extra Clothes To Share

 Gals love to trade clothes, and guys love to get dirty, so both male and female leaders should bring extra clothes.
-There’s something bonding about sharing your gear.
+There’s something bonding about sharing your closet.

 Everyone sleeps better with their own pillow.
 Pack your own comfy sheet or blanket (stuffed down in the pillow case.)
 A good night’s sleep is essential to being an ‘oh boy’ leader.
 It’s nice to have a warm blanket on a cold bus.